EB-Jbart/EB-Jbart/README.md

 - 👋 Hi, I’m @EB-Jbart
-- 🤔 Here to setup some code.
+- 🤔 Here to code
 - 📫 jbart@ebgames.com
 <!---
 EB-Jbart/EB-Jbart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.